ScottyMac52/MFDisplay/README.md

 <add name="LMFD" opacity="1" width="885" height="700" xOffsetStart="101" xOffsetFinish="776" yOffsetStart="250" yOffsetFinish="900"/>
 <add name="RMFD" opacity="1" width="885" height="700" xOffsetStart="903" xOffsetFinish="1576" yOffsetStart="250" yOffsetFinish="900"/>

-  - The defaults for Left & Top in the shipped config matches my configuration which is that I have the following:
+  -The defaults for Left & Top in the shipped config matches my configuration which is that I have the following:
-    - Main Monitor = 2560*1440
+    -Main Monitor = 2560*1440
-    - LMFD Monitor = 1024*768 positioned bottom right of Main Monitor
-    - RMFD Monitor = 1024*768 positioned bottom right of the LMFD Monitor
-  - This means that my total display area is 4608*1440 so my configurations for Let and Top are...
+    -LMFD Monitor = 1024*768 positioned bottom right of Main Monitor -RMFD Monitor = 1024*768 positioned bottom right of the LMFD Monitor -This means that my total display area is 4608*1440 so my configurations for Left and Top are...
-    - <add name="LMFD" left="2575" top="700" />
+    -<add name="LMFD" left="2575" top="700"/>
-    - <add name="RMFD" left="4250" top="700" />
+    -<add name="RMFD" left="4250" top="700"/>

   - Modules
     - Each module entry, which starts with the markup <add moduleName...
 Can create as many named configurations underneath the markup <Configurations>.
 Each configuration can override any property that matches the name of a DefaultConfiguration.
 Each configuration can also be a brand new configuration for a module.
 An example of this is the CDU configuration for the A-10C: